Shaptic/Cicada/README.md

   - Improved user performance

 ## Installation ##
-There are almost no dependencies outside of an updated `enum` module, though `pygame` is required to use the visualization tools.
+There are a few minor dependencies that are easily `pip`able; the biggest requirement is that `pygame` is used in the visualization tools.
 There are multiple ways of interacting with the _Cicada_ library:

   - The `cicada.py` script is a command-line interface for both creating a swarm and joining an existing swarm.
+You define a runtime configuration that executes commands in sequence.
 See the `--help` for details.
   - The `visualizer.py` script is a visualizer that lets you arbitrarily connect a swarm of peers, watch them exchange messages, and stabilize.
-See the [Visualizer section](#visualizer) for controls.
+See the [Visualization section](#visualization) for controls.
-  - The `samples/` directory holds a handful of applications for the library, one of which is a single-room chat messenger.
+  - The `samples/` directory holds a handful of applications for the library, one of which is a single-room chatting app.

+Unfortunately, the library is currently only available on Linux (and possible OS X) because of the dependencies I use for NAT traversal (specifically, [`pynetinfo`](https://github.com/sassanp/pynetinfo)).
+I'll be looking into a cross-platform solution soon.

 ### Using Cicada in Your Application ###
 _Cicada_ comes with sample applications, but its up to you to use the library to create a peer-to-peer application of your own.
 This could be a large variety of decentralized applications, such as secure chat communcation, file-sharing, or efficient mesh networking.